lpierrey/lpierrey.github.io/src/content/work/nested/hw1.md

 img: "/assets/stock-3.jpg"
 img_alt: "Pearls of silky soft white cotton, bubble up under vibrant lighting"
 description: |
   For our first lecture, we had to think about basic Human Computer Interaction problems.
+This entry cover Lecture 1,2,3 and Lab 1.
 tags:
   - HCI
 ---